-"DISTINGUISHED" ASTRONOMY-PHYSICS MAJOR Students must maintain a GPA of 3.4 or better.
+DISTINGUISHED ASTRONOMY-PHYSICS MAJOR Students must maintain a GPA of 3.4 or better.
 For the Distinguished Major, students must meet the requirements of the Astronomy-Physics major described above and must also take PHYS 3660 (Quantum Phys.
 II) and a two-semester Senior Thesis (ASTR 4998).
-The six hours of elective Astronomy courses must consist of ASTR 4810 and a 5000-level course.
+The six hours of elective Astronomy courses must consist of ASTR 4810 and a 4000-5000 level course.
 This program leads to the award of degrees with Distinction, High Distinction, or Highest Distinction.

 The Minor Program in Astronomy is intended mainly for students with a strong interest in the subject who do not have the time to commit to the mathematics and physics courses required for the major.
 The minor consists of 15 credits of Astronomy courses: ASTR 1210 and 12 additional credits of astronomy, at least 6 of which must be at the 3000-level or above.
 ASTR 2110 may be substituted for ASTR 1210.

-For more information, students who have not yet declared a major, who are transferring, or who are in the Echols Program should contact the Pre-Majors Advisor Craig Sarazin.
+For more information, students who have not yet declared a major, who are transferring, or who are in the Echols Program should contact the Pre-Majors Advisor Zhi-Yun Li.

-Declared majors should contact the Majors Advisor, Craig Sarazin.
+Declared majors should contact the Majors Advisor, Zhi-Yun Li.

-Minors should contact the Minors Advisor, Bob O’Connell.
+Minors should contact the Minors Advisor, Shane Davis.

 For general information, contact the secretary in